-- Normal identification information, such as your full name, date of birth, age, gender, marital status, company information and job title.
+- Normal identification information, such as your full name, date of birth, age, gender, company information and job title (“Identity Data”).

-- Additional information relevant to your use of our website and services, such as your marketing preferences and interests, survey responses and feedback.
+- Information relevant to your use of our website and services (“Usage Data”)

-- Where you are dealing with us as a Freight Forwarder, the details of any person(s) responsible for the charter or handling the shipment, any person(s) responsible for transporting the shipment to the airport, any person(s) handling the cargo, any customs agent, ground handling agent and any person(s) responsible for issuing documents.
+- Where you are dealing with us and we are acting as your agent when liaising with carriers, the details of any person(s) responsible for the charter or handling the shipment, any person(s) responsible for transporting the shipment to the airport, any person(s) handling the cargo, any customs agent, ground handling agent and any person(s) responsible for issuing documents (“Client Data”).

-- Where you are dealing with us as an Aircraft Operator, information on the person(s) responsible for the charter, details on any staff or crew for the charter, any proof of Aircraft Insurance and any Air Operator Certificate (both of which will contain personal details).
+- Where you are dealing with us as a carrier, information on the person(s) responsible for the charter, details on any staff or crew for the charter, any proof of Aircraft Insurance and any Air Operator Certificate (both of which will contain personal details) (“Carrier Data”).

-- Information about your shipment, including the recipient.
+- Information about your shipment, including the recipient (“Carriage Data”).

 Information we collect about you via our app or website

-When you visit our app or website we may collect the following information:
+When you visit our app or website we may collect the following information (“Technical Data”):

 - Browser details, such as which pages you view and which links you follow.

 - Details of the hardware and software that you are using to access the website or app including any other operating system details.

 - Where you are using a mobile telephone to access our website or app, data that identifies the mobile device being used, device location and any specific settings applied.